DeviationTX/deviation-manual/source/ch_model.rst

 .. container::

-   **Model Type**: Set the model-type available options are Heli and Plane.
+   **Model Type**: Set the model-type available options are Heli, Plane and Multi.
 Helicopter models have an additional configuration page that can be accessed by clicking the Model type.
 The options for SwashType are identical to the ones in :ref:`swash-configuration`.

    If you switch from model type Helicopter this will change the Mixer GUI to Advanced automatically because the Standard GUI only supports helicopters.